verhovsky/books-futures-explained/src/6_future_example.md

 at least some peripheral), we need something to actually abstract over this interaction in an asynchronous way.

 This is the `Reactors` job.
-Most often you'll see reactors in rust use a library called [Mio][mio], which provides non blocking APIs and event notification for several platforms.
+Most often you'll see reactors in Rust use a library called [Mio][mio], which provides non blocking APIs and event notification for several platforms.

 The reactor will typically give you something like a `TcpStream` (or any other resource) which you'll use to create an I/O request.
 What you get in return